MustardChef/WSABuilds/README.md

 ## Installation

 > **Note** :
-> If you have the official WSA installed, you must [completely uninstall](#uninstallation) it to use MagiskOnWSA
+> If you have the official WSA installed, you must [completely uninstall](#uninstallation) it to use MagiskOnWSA.

+> In case you want to preserve your data from the previous installation (official or MagiskOnWSA), you can backup %LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx before uninstallation and restore it after installation.

 1. Go to the [Releases page](https://github.com/MustardChef/WSABuilds/releases/latest)

-> **Note**
->: To request a newer WSA build or a WSA build with a different version of GApps or Magisk or a build without them (root or Google Play), feel free to open an issue in the [Issues page](https://github.com/MustardChef/WSABuilds/issues).

 2. In the latest release, go to the Assets section and download the WSA version of your choosing (do not download "Source code")
 3. Extract the zip file
 4. Delete the zip file
 5. Move the newly extracted folder to a suitable location (Documents folder is a good choice), as you will need to keep the folder on your PC to use MagiskOnWSA

+> **Note** :
-> Note: If you're updating WSA, merge the folders and replace the files for all items when asked
+> If you're updating WSA, merge the folders and replace the files for all items when asked

-6. Open the WSA folder and double-click `Run.bat`
+6. Open the WSA folder: Search for and double-click `Run.bat`
+   - If you previously have a MagiskOnWSA installation, it will automatically uninstall the previous one while preserving all user data and install the new one, so don't worry about your data.
+   - If the popup windows disappear without asking administrative permission and WSA is not installed successfully, you should manually run Install.ps1 as administrator:
+      - Press Win+x and select Windows Terminal (Admin)
+      - Input cd "{X:\path\to\your\extracted\folder}" and press enter, and remember to replace {X:\path\to\your\extracted\folder} including the {}, for example cd "D:\wsa"
+      - Input PowerShell.exe -ExecutionPolicy Bypass -File .\Install.ps1 and press enter
+      - The script will run and WSA will be installed
+      - If this workaround does not work, your PC is not supported for WSA

 7. Once the installation process completes, WSA will launch (if this is a first-time install, a window asking for consent to diagnositic information will be shown instead.
 Sometimes two identical windows will show, this is fine and nothing bad happens if you click OK in both windows)
 8. Click on the PowerShell window, then press any key on the keyboard, the PowerShell window should close
 9. Close File Explorer
+10. **Enjoy**

 ## Uninstallation